Nitrokey/nitrokey-documentation/x230/ubuntu/firmware-update.md

 Now you have updated your firmware.

 ### Further steps
-In case `ERROR: TOTP Generation Failed!` screen will show up, please follow the [guide for Factory Reset starting from step 11](./factory-reset.html).
+In case `ERROR: TOTP Generation Failed!` screen will show up, please follow the instructions for Factory Reset (on the left side menu), starting from step 11.